vanssx3/Crackma/README.md

 Password Cracker written in Python!

 Can brute force passwords up to 10 charcaters and run a dictionary attack from the 1M most common passwords.
+Passwords can either be entered as plaintext, MD5 hash, BCrypt hash, or SHA-256 hash.

 !!!!To run you must have python installed!!!!